What Does it Take to Be an Electromechanical Equipment Assembler?

 - Clean and lubricate parts and subassemblies, using grease paddles or oilcans.

-When polled, Electromechanical Equipment Assemblers say the following skills are most frequently used in their jobs:
+These are the skills Electromechanical Equipment Assemblers say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.